configcat/terraform-provider-configcat/docs/resources/permission_group.md

 Import is supported using the following syntax:

-The [`terraform import` command](https://developer.hashicorp.com/terraform/cli/commands/import) can be used, for example:

 ```shell
 # Permission Groups can be imported using the PermissionGroupId.
 Get the PermissionGroupId using the [List Permission Groups API](https://api.configcat.com/docs/#tag/Permission-Groups/operation/get-permission-groups) for example.